What is Watt?

 Question #1

-You have 25 solar panels, each with a power rating of 420 Wp.
-After considering inverter losses, the conversion to alternating current (AC) has an efficiency of 92%.
-What is the installed power of your solar power plant in kWp?
+You have 25 solar panels, each with a rated power of 420 Wp.
+The system uses an inverter with a rated AC power of 10 kW and an efficiency of 92%.
+What is the maximum AC output power of the system?

 Insert number only (use decimal point, not comma)